 In the past, before vitamin supplements were available, they were less important than they are now.

-Keep in mind that in that same past, male and female life-expectancy — even setting aside the significantly more substantial risk of death from childbirth in women — was considerably less than it is today.
+Remember that in that same past, male and female life expectancy -- even setting aside the significantly more substantial risk of death from childbirth in women -- was considerably less than it is today.

-The reason supplements may not have been as relevant then as they are now is because the food people ate from soil that was richer in nutrients.
+The reason supplements may not have been as relevant then as they are now is that the food people ate from the soil was richer in nutrients.
 On top of that, the food itself was nowhere nearly as processed as the food we eat today.
-Also, society shouldn’t be so quick to attack the food-producers for this situation.
+Also, society shouldn't be so quick to attack the food producers for this situation.

-Vitamins, as people know the term today, were discovered by a Nobel-prize-winning Dutch scientist named Christiaan Eijkmann in 1929.
+As people know the term today, vitamins were discovered by a Nobel-prize-winning Dutch scientist named Christiaan Eijkmann in 1929.

 Further research has revealed that there are two fundamental classes of vitamins: fat-soluble and water-soluble.